Artesians/TCL/characters/pyro/yanfei.md

 Consumes **50** stamina and all **Scarlet Seals** before dealing AoE Pyro DMG.

 * This Charged Attack's AoE and DMG will increase according to the amount of **Scarlet Seals** consumed
-* Yanfei's charged attack shatters frozen targets.
+* Yanfei's Charged Attack shatters frozen targets.

 | String | Talent 9% | Frames | MV/s | GU |
 | :--- | :--- | :--- | :--- | :--- |